IsabelleLefebvre97/PWHL-API-Reference/README.md

 This document serves as an unofficial reference for the Professional Women's Hockey League (PWHL) data sources.
 Corrections and suggestions are welcome!

-There appear to be two primary sources for PWHL APIs:
+There appear to be two primary sources for PWHL data:

 1. HockeyTech/LeagueStat API (`lscluster.hockeytech.com`) - Used primarily for historical data and statistics

 2. Firebase API (`leaguestat-b9523.firebaseio.com`) - Used primarily for live game data

-This document is broken into distinct sections detailing each API.
+This document is broken into distinct sections detailing each data source.

 ## Table of Contents